 A combination of Teochew and South East Asia noodles and broth is what makes Nam Ieong crowded during lunch and dinner time.
-A familiar taste of Vientamese pho however topping up are teochew style minced pork and pork ball makes it slightly differ with a more flavourful and sweeter broth.
-Generous topping of semi cook tender beef slices makes the noodle even more appetizing.
+A familiar taste of Vietnamese pho however topping up are Teochew style minced pork and pork ball makes it slightly differ with a more flavourful and sweeter broth.
+A generous topping of semi-cooked tender beef slices makes the noodle even more appetizing.

-Address : 77A R. da Praia do Manduco, Sao Lourenco / 下環下環街77號A
+Address: 77A R. da Praia do Manduco, Sao Lourenco / 下環下環街77號A (Google Map)

 Opening Hours : Mon to Sat 0830 to 200pm / 330pm to 600pm.
 Closed on Sunday

-Address : 94 R. dos Mercadores, Avenida de Almeida Ribeiro / 新馬路營地大街94號
+Address: 94 R. dos Mercadores, Avenida de Almeida Ribeiro (Google Map)

 15. Margaret Cafe e Nata ( 玛嘉烈蛋挞 )